Plattsburgh — a city of 19,780 wayyyyy upstate in New York — has become the first US city to temporarily ban cryptocurrency mining.

 The problem: These operations used far beyond the city’s energy allotment (104 megawatt-hours of electricity per month), resulting in extra costs to all residents’ energy bills.

 The crypto mining process enlists servers that are constantly running equations.
-Large-scale operations consume incredible amounts of energy: It’s estimated that the amount of wattage required to generate one coin could power the average American household for 2 years.
+Large-scale operations consume incredible amounts of energy: It’s estimated that the required to generate one coin could power the average American household for 2 years.

 Plattsburgh’s ban won’t apply to current operations but will prevent new ones from joining the party, giving the city time to figure out its next move.